 Texas high school shooting leaves 8-10 dead, 1 suspect in custody, 1 detained

-At least eight to ten people, mostly students, have been killed and 12 others were injured in a Texas high school shooting Friday, police said.
+A Texas high school student unleashed a hail of bullets inside one of his classes early Friday morning, gunning down eight to 10 people, police said.

 The suspected shooter was taken into police custody and a second suspect has been detained.
 The suspect in custody and the suspect detained for further questioning were both students.

 Police officers responded to Santa Fe High School around 8 a.m.
 CDT after reports that a shooter opened fire inside.
 Officials were searching the school for any explosive devices as per protocol.